|

 stamps for repetitive imagery, but the hand-tooled and

-one-of-a-kind designs are much, much more desired making
+one-of-a-kind designs are much more desirable, making

 the look far more valuable and collectible.
 Not to